jehaad1/CanvasFlow/README.md

 - The `objects` property within the event object is sorted by z-index in ascending order.
 This means that the first object in the array has the lowest z-index value, and subsequent objects have higher z-index values.

+- Some of the filters properties are just appliable to images.

 Keep these tips in mind to make the most of CanvasFlow's capabilities and enhance your canvas-based applications.